Pantheon-Labs/Jiter-Docs/docs/quotas-and-limits.md

 Per query, you are limited to:

 - 1,000 events
-- Events with a `createdAt` greater than or equal to 7 days ago
+- Any event with a `scheduledTime` in the future
-- Events with a `scheduledTime` greater than or equal to 7 days ago
+- Any event with a `sentAt` or `failedAt` date in the last 7 days